Best Types of Therapy Treatments for Anxiety

 I've learned a lot from a lifetime of dealing with my own anxiety and decades of helping clients reduce PTSD, OCD, anxiety, panic, phobias, and fears, and increase their ability to deal with stress.

-Here are some of the anti-anxiety books and recordings I've created to offer that learning to more people.
+Here are some of the anti-anxiety books and recordings I've created to offer the benefits of that learning to more people.

 Becoming Calm: Silver Lining Reduce Anxiety and Increase Stress Resilience Workbook and Journal